-At the end of fiscal years 2019 and 2018, the District's investment in capital assets amounted to \$8,213,428 and \$7,832,940 (net of accumulated depreciation), respectively.
+At the end of fiscal years 2020 and 2019, the District's investment in capital assets amounted to \$9,895,120 and \$8,213,428 (net of accumulated depreciation), respectively.
 This investment in capital assets includes land, construction-in-process, water treatment plant, transmission and distribution, pumps and reservoirs, buildings and structures, equipment, vehicles, and software.
-See note 5 for further information.
+See further detailed information in note 5.